 Check that the gauge reads reads 0 PSI or 0 bar when not pressurized.
 If it does not, replace it.
 Do not dive it.

-When turning on your tank valve, point the plastic gauge face away from others (against your tank or the ground is a good practice) in case the gauge mechanism breaks and causes the gauge face to shatter/break (very rare).
+When turning on your tank valve, point the plastic or glass gauge face away from others (against your tank or the ground is a good practice) in case the gauge mechanism breaks and causes the gauge face to shatter/break (very rare).

 Verify tank pressure is full or nearly full before diving.
 It should roughly match your service pressure.
 Avoid overfilling your tanks which can lead to premature metal fatigue.